-Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that terrible sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's gradually forming on the kitchen floor.
-In a flash: Anxiety, stress, and that ”oh brother!” feeling.
+Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when they notice that terrible sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's gradually forming on the dining room floor.
+Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – it's the air conditioner of all things.
-This can happen anywhere, from Houston to Timbuktu, regardless of summer heat.
+Nope – it's the air conditioner of all things.
+This can happen anywhere, from Houston to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

 When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Houston area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

 - The restriction of the system’s airflow